dheera/rosboard/README.md

 **How does this work in both ROS1 and ROS2?**

 I make use of [rospy2](https://github.com/dheera/rospy2), a shim library I wrote that behaves like ROS1's `rospy` but speaks ROS2 to the system, communicating with `rclpy` in the background.
-This allows using the same code for both ROS1 and ROS2.
+This allows using the same ros node code for both ROS1 and ROS2, and only needs slight differences in the package metadata files (`package.xml` and `CMakeLists.txt`, hence the configure scripts).
 It does mean that everything is written in ROS1 style, but it ensures compatibility with both ROS1 and ROS2 without having to maintain multiple branches or repos.

 **Why don't you use rosbridge-suite or Robot Web Tools?**